Saturn91/DescentFromArkovsTowerWiki/modding/mod-development/map-generator/index.md

 # Create your own Map generator
 Creating your own Map generator can be challenging, but no worries we will go trough it step by step.
 At first we will go trough the basic in order to make you familiar with the basics.

+In this Tutorial I will
+- dive into how costum generators can be added to the game
+- explain at the general structure of the code
+- give an example for a minimalistic generator (generating a simple square level)
+- point to further sources on how to start developing your own generator

+# Creating the mod
+At this point you should already know how to create a new mod.
+Just in case, it is all described [here](../../mod-creation.md).
+Name your mod `MyGenerator`.
+You can now delete all folders and files except the `world` folder and the `main-config.mod.json` which you can use to also label your mod.

 # Locating the files we need to adapt
 To get started I will give you an overview of the files with which we will need to work with.